code-saturne/code_saturne/docs/doxygen/user_guide/user_defined_functions.md

   of CDO-related modules such that Navier--Stokes, solidification or groundwater flows.

-  The equivalent Fortran function is named \ref usppmo.

 - \ref cs_user_zones

   Allows defining which zones (based on mesh groups or geometric criteria)